DAD, DON’T BUGGER IT UP – COMMON SCREW UPS IN THE LABOUR WARD

 The truth is she feels safe to lash out at you in a violent way.
 You can cope and by the time this baby arrives both of you will have forgotten all the brutality and assault.

-Fellas, believe me when I tell you that you have got what it takes.
-This experience will be like nothing you’ve seen before and if you can be there to support your partner, this is a moment that can bring out the very best in you…. but DON’T screw it up. 😉
+Fellas / partners, believe me when I tell you that you’ve got what it takes.
+This experience will be like nothing you’ve seen before – a moment that can bring out the very best in you…. but DON’T screw it up 😉

-On behalf of your gorgeous birthing partner…. hugs into the ether,
+On behalf of your beautiful birthing partner…. hugs into the ether,